danielkeb/data_analysis/README.md

+# My Name is Daniel kebede ID: 0438/12

-# some description about our titanic datasets that i view
+# some description about our titanic datasets that i saw.
 ## Passenger Class and Survival:
 Insight:
 - Higher Class Passengers Had a Higher Survival Rate: Passengers in higher classes